Ask My DNA Blog

 Understanding Vitamin B12 Genetics: MTR and MTRR Genes

-The MTR (methionine synthase) and MTRR (methionine synthase reductase) genes control the final step of B12-dependent methylation.
-MTR uses B12 as a cofactor to convert homocysteine to methionine, while MTRR reactivates MTR when it becomes inactive.
-Common variants like MTR A2756G and MTRR A66G reduce enzyme efficiency by 15-30%, requiring higher B12 intake.
+The MTR (methionine synthase) and MTRR (methionine synthase reductase) genes control the final critical step of the B12-dependent methylation cycle.
+MTR uses B12 as a cofactor to convert homocysteine into methionine, the essential amino acid that fuels your body's most important biochemical reactions.
+MTRR regenerates the cofactor when MTR becomes temporarily inactive, keeping the cycle running smoothly.

 How Genetic Variants Affect B12 Metabolism and Methylation